gngrwzrd/BTLEPlus/BLEPlusProtocol.md

 Both central and peripheral need to allow each other to send their queued messages.

 By default the central is the controller of turns, it must offer the peripheral a turn to send it's messages.

-If the peripheral has messages, it responds with an ACK and taking control.
+If the peripheral has messages, it responds with an ACK and takes control.

 |     Central | Peripheral |
 |------------:|------------|
 | TakeTurn -> |            |
 |             | <- Ack     |

 If the peripheral doesn't have any messages, it will respond with it's own TakeTurn message, and the central must accept and take control.
 In this case the central either has more messages, or is responsible for sending TakeTurn again when it deems necessary.

 |     Central | Peripheral   |
 |------------:|--------------|